-Scenario: You're doing some random mundane task, like reaching for your door knob and because you're clumsy, you stub your middle finger nail into the edge of the door.
-Instantaneously your long luxurious nail is now cracked in the center, and or chipped at the top.
+Scenario: You're doing some random mundane task, like reaching for your door knob and because you're clumsy, you stub your middle finger's nail onto the edge of the door.
+Instantaneously your long luxurious nail is now cracked in the center, or chipped at the top.
 Am I right?
 I'm your Nailologist, of course I'm right.

 This isn't the first time, this has happened where you've over extended and caused some nail damage like this, your length may not be the only root of your problem in this case, it could be the shape of your nail.

 When I was in high school, I was obsessed with keeping my long nails square shaped.
 And you couldn't tell me otherwise I thought I was doing somethin'.

 Every other week the edge of my nails would either chip on the side or crack deeply within the nail bed.
 I'd have to cut the whole nail down because my hair and clothes would get caught in it and snag, causing the crack to deepen and hurt.
 Case in point...

 Until years later, my nail lady at the time recommended I changed from square shaped to almond and I've been in love ever since.
 Since there are no corners, when they get to a certain length they no longer chip at the top.
 This is a stronger shape for me.
 They also make my fingers look extra long and elegant.